-• The key activities progresses under out of "enhanced knowledge, skills and capacity of local communities"

-Key activities and achievements under this output includes;
+The key activities progresses under out of "enhanced knowledge, skills and capacity of local communities".
+Progress achieved under this output included;

 - Reviewed of seasonal livestock marketing and fodder production calendars and seasonality of incomes from these livelihood components and their implications on nutrition. - Discussed with communities and beneficiaries about on-and-off farm income diversification throughout the year and on the direct and indirect contributions of the selected value chain products to food system resilience in the targeted areas - Supported establishment, through capacity development, of an innovation and knowledge/experience sharing platforms for improved adoption of an appropriate technologies and appropriate practices on fodder, animal health, and rangeland rehabilitation.
-Progress towards these activities include;

-Preliminary reviews were undertaken by the two implementing partners (UVRDO and HAVOYOCO) on the effects of the seasonality of incomes on household food security leading to insights on how to improve fodder production as the main livelihood opportunity among most of the households.
+As reported during the 14th IGAD Drought Disaster Resilience and Sustainability Initiative (IDDRSI) Platform Steering Committee that the preliminary reviews were undertaken by the two implementing partners (UVRDO and HAVOYOCO) on the effects of the seasonality of incomes on household food security leading to insights on how to improve fodder production as the main livelihood opportunity among most of the households.

 In order to improve the achievement of this output, the project is working with 18 nutrition champions who have been identified within the villages and with interest and capacity to create awareness among community members on production and consumption of nutritious foods for healthy diets.
 A total of 54 demonstration farms were established by the groups where group members are working together to grow different crops for consumption among the households.